Discover the soul-warming magic of Moroccan lentil soup, where centuries of culinary tradition come together in every fragrant spoonful.

 Moroccan red lentil soup

 You can substitute red lentils for green or brown lentils and make a creamy and comforting red lentil soup.
-Cooking time will be around 20 to 30 minutes.
-The other ingredients stay the same.
+The cooking time will be 20 to 30 minutes, and the other ingredients will stay the same.

-In this case, the soup will be more puree-like because the red lentils will lose their shape as they cook.
-It’s more similar to an Indian Dal or a Turkish Lentil Soup Recipe.
+In this case, the soup will be more puree-like because the red lentils will lose shape as they cook.
+It’s similar to an Indian Dal or a Turkish Lentil Soup Recipe.

 It’s still delicious but substantially different.